raminux/collab.share/README.md

 - Learn and teach whatever is required along the way.
 Just be on the way!
 - Persist!
 - Consistency is the key.
 - Do something every day even though it seems small.
-Small improvements result in huge improvement!
+Small improvements will result in a huge improvement!